 The Golden Pyramid of Money and Debt

-In order to visually demonstrate this process, the late John Exter, an economist and U.S. Federal Reserve Board of Governors member, created in the late 1970’s what has come to be known as Exter’s Pyramid (also called Exter’s Golden Pyramid).
+To visually demonstrate this process, the late John Exter, an economist and U.S. Federal Reserve Board of Governors member, created in the late 1970s what has come to be known as Exter’s Pyramid (also called Exter’s Golden Pyramid).

-Indeed, gold’s placement indicates that Exter believed it was the most safe and reliable form of wealth.
+Indeed, gold’s placement indicates that Exter believed it was the safest and most reliable form of wealth.
 Thus the higher up one goes, the more risky each successive asset category becomes.
 The financial components above gold all have more and varied claims against them.

 In a sense, each category is a “derivative” of honest money – gold and silver.
 When assets represented by the higher layers falter, money flows to the lower levels of the pyramid.
 And when paper money fails, the only thing left is gold.